MarcFinns/AtmoScan/README.md

 Instructable can be found [HERE](https://www.instructables.com/id/AtmoScan/).
 See it in action in this [VIDEO](https://www.youtube.com/watch?v=iyFuKU8ZcuA)

+**What's new**

+* Hardware mod that allows to turn it off via software.
+Used for low battery as well as for a specific command
+* White screen issue mitigated
+* PCB v2 and instructions on how to apply the mods to PCB v1

 **AtmoScan** is a multisensor device that measures:

 * Temperature